 Roger Corman’s camp classic…

-In this world, Frank must win one more race in order to be given his freedom.
-In reality the driver would not have gotten pardoned even if he had survived and won his final race.
+In this world, Frank has to win one more race.
+This has to happen if he wants his freedom.
+In reality the driver cannot get pardoned even if he had survives and wins his final race.
 Statham steps in and faces the same opposition from Governor Hennessey who wants high ratings and big payouts for the televised race.
 Anderson provides action at a good pace and sets up the story well.
 Statham is brilliant as Jensen Ames/Frankenstein and his supporting cast are all top notch performers who deliver.

 In the Cameron film, Ripley (Sigourney Weaver) slaps a tray of cornbread out of the synthetic human’s (Bishop, played by Lance Henriksen) hand.
 Pvt.
 Frost glances up and says, “I guess she don’t like the cornbread either.”
 In Anderson’s feature, Ian McShane (Coach) and his pit crew watch Statham’s character get into a fight with Pachenko and members of his gang.
 As the fight concludes, Coach says, “I guess he didn’t like the oatmeal either.”
 In both films scenes immediately preceding the acts of violence have another character complaining about the food; Aliens – cornbread, Death Race – oatmeal.